daywiss/rethink-table/README.md

 # Advanced Usage
 Advanced usage example is included in example-users.js.
 It shows how to attach custom methods to your table.
-You can usee kkk
+Advanced initialization also takes an array of table functions.

 ```js
   var r = require('rethinkdb')